FDA restricts J&J's COVID-19 vaccine due to blood clot risk

 WASHINGTON (AP) — U.S. regulators on Thursday strictly limited who can receive Johnson & Johnson’s COVID-19 vaccine due to the ongoing risk of rare but serious blood clots.

 The Food and Drug Administration said the shot should only be given to adults who cannot receive a different vaccine or specifically request J&J's vaccine.
-U.S. authorities for months have recommended that Americans starting their COVID-19 vaccinations use the Pfizer or Moderna shots instead.
+U.S. authorities for months have recommended that Americans get Pfizer or Moderna shots instead of J&J's vaccine.

-FDA officials said in a statement that they decided to restrict J&J's vaccine after taking another look at data on the risk of life-threatening blood clots within two weeks of vaccination.
+FDA's vaccine chief Dr. Peter Marks said the agency decided to restrict the vaccine after taking another look at the data on the risks of life-threatening blood clots and concluding that they are limited to J&J's vaccine.

+"If there’s an alternative that appears to be equally effective in preventing severe outcomes from COVID-19, we’d rather see people opting for that,” Marks said.
+“But we’ve been careful to say that-- compared to no vaccine-- this is still a better option.”

+The problem occurs in the first two weeks after vaccination, he added: “So if you had the vaccine six months ago you can sleep soundly tonight knowing this isn’t an issue."

-In December, the Centers for Disease Control and Prevention recommended prioritizing Moderna and Pfizer shots over J&J's because of its safety issues.
-Previously, U.S. officials had treated all three vaccines similarly because they'd each been shown to offer strong protection.
+In December, the Centers for Disease Control and Prevention recommended Moderna and Pfizer shots over J&J's because of its safety issues.

-But follow-up studies have consistently shown lower effectiveness for J&J's vaccine.
-And while the blood clots seen with J&J's shot are rare, officials say they're still occurring.
+As of mid-March, federal scientists had identified 60 cases of the side effect, including nine that were fatal.
+That amounts to 3.23 blood clot cases per 1 million J&J shots.
+The problem is more common in women under 50, where the death rate was roughly 1 per million shots, according to Marks.

+Marks said the FDA spent extra time analyzing the problem to be sure it wasn’t connected to a separate issue, such as women taking birth control medications that raise their risk of clotting.

-Federal scientists identified 60 cases, including nine that were fatal, as of mid-March.
-That amounts to one blood clot case per 3.23 million J&J shots administered, the FDA said Thursday.
-The vaccine will carry a starker warning about potential “long-term and debilitating health consequences” of the side effect.
+The J&J vaccine will carry a starker warning about potential “long-term and debilitating health consequences” of the side effect.

 Under the new FDA instructions, J&J’s vaccine could still be given to people who had a severe allergic reaction to one of the other vaccines and can’t receive an additional dose.
 J&J’s shot could also be an option for people who refuse to receive the mRNA vaccines from Pfizer and Moderna, and therefore would otherwise remain unvaccinated, the agency said.